Workplace injustices aren’t limited to the corporate world. They happen in local, state and federal government agencies, too.

 The proceedings can be incredibly time-consuming and require filing reams of paperwork.
 An experienced government discrimination attorney at Mann Law Firm can help you navigate this bureaucratic process.

 There are specific steps that a state employee must follow if he or she wants to file a grievance.

 A government workers’ attorney in South Carolina will know how best to approach these procedures.
-For 27 years, John P. Mann has been helping state workers through what can be a long and frustrating process.
+For more than 30 years, John P. Mann has been helping state workers through what can be a long and frustrating process.